The two modes#

 });

-// Client-side agent using Anthropic for a specialized use case
+// Client-side agent using a local Ollama model for a specialized use case

 research.on("turn.end", async (turn, call) => {